jlimadev/aws-certification-cloud-practitioner-notes/notes/other-services/README.md

 **AppStream 2.0**

+Amazon AppStream 2.0 is a fully managed non-persistent application and desktop streaming service that provides users instant access to their desktop applications from anywhere.

 - Stream a desktop application to web browsers (no need to connect to a VDI)
 - Works with any device (that has a web browser)
 - Allow to configure an instance type per application type (CPU, RAM, GPU)